Cointegration with Occasionally Binding Constraints: Model: the censored and kinked SVAR

 and a policy reaction function (Taylor rule)

 where $r_{t}^{\ast}$ denotes the (real) natural rate of interest, $\abv{\pi}_{t}$ the central bank's inflation target, $\pi_{t}$ inflation, and $\varepsilon_{t}$ a mean zero, i.i.d.\ innovation. $i_{t}$ measures the stance of monetary policy; thus $i_{t}^{+}\defeq[i_{t}]_{+}$ gives the actual policy rate (constrained to be non-negative), and $i_{t}^{-}\defeq[i_{t}]_{-}$ the desired stance of policy when the ZLB binds, to be effected via some form of `unconventional' monetary policy, such as long-term asset purchases.
-We maintain that $\gamma>0$, $\theta<0$, and $\chi\in[0,1)$.
+We maintain that $\gamma>0$ and $\theta<0$.
 The parameter $\mu\in[0,1]$ reflects the relative efficacy of unconventional policy, with $\mu=1$ if this is as effective as conventional policy.
-When $\chi=0$, the preceding corresponds to a simplified version of the model of \citet{ILMZ20}; a model with $\chi>0$ emerges by augmenting their Phillips curve with a measure of backward-looking agents.

 To `close' the model, we consider two alternative specifications for the underlying processes followed by $\{r_{t}^{\ast}\}$ and $\{\abv{\pi}_{t}\}$.
-In the first of these \exname{\ref*{exa:monetary}a}\refstepcounter{examplex}(henceforth, \textbf{Example~\theexamplex{}}) the inflation target is assumed to be constant and is normalised to zero (i.e.\ $\abv{\pi}_{t}=\abv{\pi}=0$), while the natural real rate of interest follows an AR(1) process,
+In the first of these \exname{\ref*{exa:monetary}a}\refstepcounter{examplex}(henceforth, \textbf{Example~\theexamplex{}}) the inflation target is assumed to be constant and is normalised to zero (i.e.\ $\abv{\pi}_{t}=\abv{\pi}=0$), while the natural real rate of interest follows a random walk AR(1) process (as in the model of \citealp{LW03REStat}),